-Depending on the year you were admitted there are different elective requirements.
-Make sure you read the appropriate program guide to be certain that the courses you plan to take as electives can be used towards your degree.
-If you have any questions or concerns please visit the Undergraduate Program Office (room 268 Drake) and speak with a Program Advisor.
+Depending on the year you were admitted, there are different elective requirements.
+Make sure you read the appropriate program guide to be certain the courses you plan to take as electives can be used towards your degree.
+If you have any questions or concerns, please visit the Undergraduate Program Office (Room 268 Drake) and speak with a Program Advisor.

-If you are interested in pursuing a degree in Actuarial Studies it is to your benefit to take specific math and Statistics courses in order to fulfil your elective requirements as they will help you to achieve your professional designation.
+If you are interested in pursuing a degree in Actuarial Studies it is to your benefit to take specific Math and Statistics courses to fulfil your elective requirements, as they will help you to achieve your professional designation.
 You should speak with the Warren Centre for Actuarial Studies and Research for more information as to your elective choices.